arthkumar/jmeter-test/README.md

 # jmeter-test

-Test Scripts for running jmeter peroformance test using maven plugin.
+Test Scripts for running jmeter performance test using maven plugin.

 Cmd to run the test-